Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Slow mixing in Erd os-R enyi and random -regular graphs

 \begin{proposition} Suppose that there exists an absolute constant $\kappa>0$ such that for any fixed $\delta>0$, if $d\geq d(\delta)$ then with probability $1-o(1)$, there exists a $(\kappa,\delta)$-gapped state for $H_{n,d}$ satisfying $\langle \one , x\rangle =0$.

-Then, there exist absolute constants $d_0, C,c>0$ such that if $d\geq d_0$ and $\beta> C/\sqrt{d}$, then with probability $1-o(1)$ over $G\sim G(n,d/n)$, we have that the mixing time of Glauber dynamics on $\nu_{\beta,d}$ is at least $e^{cn\beta \sqrt{d}}$.
+Then, there exist absolute constants $d_0, C,c>0$ such that if $d\geq d_0$ and $\beta> C/\sqrt{d}$, then with probability $1-o(1)$ over the randomness of the admissible distribution (as in Definition \ref{def:admis}) of $G$, we have that the mixing time of Glauber dynamics on $\nu_{\beta,d}$ is at least $e^{cn\beta \sqrt{d}}$.
 The same result applies when the Glauber dynamics is replaced with the Kawasaki dynamics on the central slice. \end{proposition} For large enough, but fixed $d$, the assumption of Proposition~\ref{prop:slow:mixing:ER} is established in \cite[Theorem 2]{dandi2025maximal} under a numerical hypothesis that was verified in~\cite{minzer2024perfect} using interval arithmetics.
+The paper also shows the existence of a gapped state in for $G(n,1/2)$, and in Subsection \ref{sec:intermediate} we explain how their result extends to the entire intermediary regime $1\ll d\ll n$.
+The existence of gapped states in random $d$-regular is more delicate.
+Since the edges in this model are not independent, the required result does not follow from previous works.
+Instead, in Section \ref{sec:regulargapped} we built upon a method introduced in \cite{Dembo2017extremal} to couple between the so-called configuration model and an Erd\"os-R\'enyi graph.
+The coupling allows us to show the existence of gapped states in the configuration model, which then implies the same for random $d$-regular graphs, for any fixed $d$. \begin{remark} It is plausible that a direct approach can show the existence of gapped states in random $d$-regular graphs when $d$ grows with $n$.
+In that case, as will become evident below, our proof can easily extend to more general regimes. \end{remark}

-Thus, Proposition~\ref{thm:explowerbound} follows immediately by combining Proposition \ref{prop:slow:mixing:ER} with the result of \cite{dandi2025maximal}, as well as the analog result for Kawasaki dynamics.
+In light of the above existence results, Proposition~\ref{thm:explowerbound} follows immediately by combining Proposition \ref{prop:slow:mixing:ER}, as well as the analog result for Kawasaki dynamics follows immediately.
+We thus focus on Proposition~\ref{prop:slow:mixing:ER} for the rest of this section.